kevindh89/mongodb-replicaset-migration/README.md

 db.profiles.insert({"_id": "test", "username": "Kevin"})
 ```

-Remove all database files of secondary to prepare it to become secondary:
+Make sure all database files of secondary are removed to prepare it to become secondary:

 ```
 rm -rf /var/lib/mongodb/*